CS2401-Fall2021/lab3_ascii_art/README.md

 1. Find a small png image (or you can use the one you provided).
 Download it and add it to this folder
 2. In the main file, update the name of the image file to be your new image.
-3. For each value in your outputted 2D array, convert to an char array using the following conversion logic in the convertToBlackWhiteAsciiImage
+3. For each value in your outputted 2D array, convert to a char array using the following conversion logic in the getBlackWhiteAscii method

 If the integer value is less than 128, the charachter is a capital 'X'.
 Otherwise, it should be an empty space.